Hydraulic Balancing

 Pump Control Curve

-When using automatic differential pressure controllers, a proportional pump control curve is recommended.
-In this case, the pump’s differential pressure setpoint decreases with decreasing volume flow rate.
-This significantly reduces pump power consumption during part-load operation.
-It is important to select the minimum delivery pressure during part load such that a sufficient differential pressure is still available at the hydraulically most unfavourable consumer for proper operation of the differential pressure controller and the control valve.
+With automatic differential pressure controllers, a proportional pump control curve is recommended: the pump’s differential pressure setpoint decreases as the volume flow rate decreases.
+This cuts pump power consumption during part-load operation.
+The minimum delivery pressure must be chosen so that, even at part load, enough differential pressure remains at the hydraulically most unfavourable consumer for the differential pressure controller and the control valve to work properly.

 Limitations